taichimaeda/spectec/spectec/test-lean4/TEST.md

   Valtype : Type
 but is expected to have type
   Resulttype : Type
-./././SpecTec.lean: error: type mismatch some t has type
+SpecTec.lean: error: type mismatch some t has type
   Option Valtype : Type
 but is expected to have type
   Option Resulttype : Type
-./././SpecTec.lean: error: failed to synthesize instance HAppend Valtype Valtype ?m.77852
+SpecTec.lean: error: failed to synthesize instance HAppend Valtype Valtype ?m.77852
-./././SpecTec.lean: error: application type mismatch Prod.mk t argument t
+SpecTec.lean: error: application type mismatch
+  Prod.mk t
+argument
+  t